Baldrov/mapcrafter-rcon-playermarkers/README.md

 Users will have their marker added when they are online.
 Skins will be cached for one day.
-Markers will stay if someone logs out but will be deactivated by default.
+Markers will stay if someone logs out but will be deactivated by default (they get removed after 2 Weeks of inactivity).

 ## Setup